 Hearing Aid Styles

 All hearing aids contain the same components: receiver (microphone), amplifier, speaker, battery, and program/volume control.
 Hearing aid styles differ in the organization of these parts and how they are worn.
+To learn more about hearing aids in Chicago visit our center in Skokie, IL.

 Behind the Ear (BTE)